OutSystems/docs-odc/src/eap/building-apps/ui/patterns/interaction/bottomsheet.md

 <div class="info" markdown="1">

-Applies to Mobile Apps only
+Applies to Mobile Apps only.

 </div>